REMID

 Publishing in select databases and project websites is an important way early career scholars can network with more senior scholars, establish a publication record and contribute to more accurate public understanding.

-This workshop will discuss how to get directly involved in knowledge creation in the academic study of religions with attention to strategic uses of time.
 Topics covered will include possibilities for direct remuneration and ways of leveraging the ideas and networks engaged in these activities for framing future grant applications and establishing ongoing partnerships for public engagement and impact.

 This workshop addresses the urgent need for effective science communication in the study of religions.
 In times of rising conspiracy theories, new right narratives, and algorithm-driven echo chambers, well-informed outreach is essential.
 This fosters democratic resilience, strengthens public trust in academic expertise, and highlights the societal relevance of the study of religions.
 It also sets students up for jobs in academia or in fields adjacent to academia, including civil service, public relations, media, museums and galleries, and research in other contexts.